scirate/scirate/README.markdown

 * Admins can see a dashboard `https://scirate.com/admin`, set a global alert (i.e. for announcing upcoming site maintenance), and act as other users.
 * A user can also have `account_status` set to `spam`.

+There is also a feature to lock comments of a paper.
+This can be done by changing a flag in the database (there is an open issue to make this accessible in the frontend https://github.com/scirate/scirate/issues/335).

 ## Acknowledgements